What is Negative Painting in Watercolor? Let's Dive In!

 This layering process creates an illusion of depth as darker colors recede into the background while lighter colors come forward.
 The result is a beautifully rendered image that seems to pop off the page.

 Looking for some amazing watercolor ideas?
-Check out the article below!

 Benefits of Negative Painting